jasminkrh/online_shop/README.md

 # online_shop
-This is a project for Web Engineering with Python.
+This is a project for Web Engineering with Python

 # Installation